SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

    >Note that the Basic level can only scale to 2 vCores and 1024 GB of storage

 ### Using the Azure CLI 2.0
-1. Using the PowerShell prompt that you have open and connected to the Azure subscription.
-2. Using Azure CLI get information about the MySQL databases that you have access to:
+1. Using Azure CLI get information about the MySQL databases that you have access to:
 ```
 az mysql server list
 ```
-3. The cli will provide a list of your MySQL databases, there should only be one.
+2. The cli will provide a list of your MySQL databases, there should only be one.
 Note the resourceGroup and name values
-4. On the command prompt, run below command to scale up to 2 vCore and 70 GB of Storage
+3. On the command prompt, run below command to scale up to 2 vCore and 70 GB of Storage
 ```
 az mysql server update --resource-group <resource-group-name> --name <server name> --storage-size 71680
 ```